 Use: Labeled Indications

-Trace element added to total parenteral nutrition (TPN) solution to prevent manganese deficiency; orally as a dietary supplement
+Trace element added to parenteral nutrition (PN) to prevent manganese deficiency; orally as a dietary supplement

 Refer to adult dosing.

 Parenteral nutrition, maintenance requirement: IV: 2 to 10 mcg/kg/day

 Expert recommendations suggest decreasing the daily dose for infants and children to 1 mcg/kg/day (up to a maximum of 50 mcg/day).
 However, these recommendations are difficult to follow with the current sources of parenteral manganese (ASPEN [Vanek 2012]).

 Note: Use caution in premature neonates; manganese chloride solution for injection contains aluminum.